buildpacks/rfcs/text/0000-offline-buildpackages.md

 ## Asset cache creation

-Asset Image creation will be handled by the platform.
-E.g. `pack package-asset <asset-cache-name> --asset-config <optional-path-to-asset.toml>`.
+Asset Cache image creation will be handled by the platform.
+E.g. `pack package-asset-cache <image-name> <buildpack-uri> --config <optional-path-to-asset-cache.toml>`.

-There are two ways to package assets
+There are two cases depending on weather `<buildpack-uri> points to a buildpackage or a directory containing a `buildpack.toml` file.
-1) from a `buildpack.toml` file.
+1) Directory containing a `buildpack.toml` file.
 This method uses the `assets` array to locate download and verify assets.
-    - Ex: `pack package-asset <asset-cache-name> <path-to-buildpack.toml>`
-2) from an already existing buildpackage.
+2) An existing buildpackage.
 This will download all assets using `uri`s from the `io.buildpacks.buildpack.layers` label, or re-use assets that are included in the specified buildpackage's layers.
-    - Ex: `pack package-asset <asset-image-name> <path-to-package.toml>`

-The `--asset-config` flag is optional but recommended to control naming of the generated asset.
+The `--config` flag is always optional but recommended to control naming of the generated asset and control which assets are added to the asset-cache.
 (May also manually pass naming info)

-### `asset.toml (optional)`
+### `asset-cache.toml (optional)`

-To provide additional control over asset creation, we may optionally pass  the `pack package-asset` command an additional `--asset-config asset.toml` flag & file, this file defines metadata that impacts the contents of an asset.
+To provide additional control over asset creation, we may optionally pass  the `pack package-asset-cache` command an additional `--config asset-cache.toml` flag & file, this file defines metadata that impacts the contents of an asset.
-- the `asset-cache.name` field, is used to populate the `io.buildpacks.asset.metadata` field.
+- the `asset-cache.name` field, is used to populate the `io.buildpacks.asset.cache.metadata` field.
-- the `exclude-dependencies` array, which must have valid buildpack`id` and `version`, all assets associated with this buildpack will be excluded from the resulting asset cache.
+- the `exclude-builpack-assets` array, which must have valid buildpack`id` and `version`, all assets associated with this buildpack will be excluded from the resulting asset cache.
 - `exclude-assets` indicates a `sha256` of a specific asset we should exclude from the resulting asset cache.
 - `asset-override` provides a way to override the `uri` used to download an asset.